createcandle/scenes/README.md

 # Scenes

-Switch many things at once.
+Quickly change the values of multiple things.
 Part of the Candle Smart Home

 https://www.candlesmarthome.com